remytuyeras/ilm/README.md

 ## Integration with AI models

 The tokenizer convert text into structured token sequences for language models.
-Neural networks using this approach should have 64 outputs per syllable position, which the detokenize maps back into readable text.
+Neural networks using this approach should have 64 outputs per syllable position, which the detokenizer maps back into readable text.

-## Tutorial
+## Methodology

-1. **Prepare your data:**
-   Place your training text file (e.g., `training_input.txt`) in the `data/` directory.
+1. **Prepare your data:**  Place your training text file (e.g., `training_input.txt`) in the `data/` directory.
 Use your own dataset or create one using:
    ```bash
    python tokenizer/create_training.py
    ```

-2. **Create the tokenizer:**
-   Generate the tokenizer mapping from your dataset.
+2. **Create the tokenizer:**  Generate the tokenizer mapping from your dataset.
 The mapping is stored in JSON format, so you can reload it later for inference or integration with your language model.

-3. **Integrate with your neural network:**
-   Use the tokenizer to convert text to token sequences, which serve as inputs for your language model.
+3. **Integrate with your neural network:**  Use the tokenizer to convert text to token sequences, which serve as inputs for your language model.
 The neural network outputs can be mapped back to text using the detokenizer.

-4. **Run unit tests:**
-   Validate the functionality of the module by running the tests:
+4. **Run unit tests:**  Validate the functionality of the module by running the tests:
    ```bash
    pytest tests/test_*
    ```